 • Mostly served by superfast network installed by Openreach

-• Those in other parts of Halse can register interest with Openreach
+• Those in other parts of Halse should register interest with Openreach

 Langford Budville